intreqd/iris2bq/README.md

 ## Thank You

-Thanks to our valued partners InterSystems and Google Cloud Platform for the feedback and support.
+Thanks to our valued partners [InterSystems](https://www.intersystems.com) and [Google Cloud Platform](https://cloud.google.com) for the feedback and support.

 ## Credits

 We dont pretend to be very good at Scala.
-Most of the original guts of this thing come out of the great work of these hackers at Powerspace.
-We have used a similar version of this for Postgres to lift transactional data to a datawarehouse for a customer without issue for over a year now.
+Most of the original guts of this thing come out of the great work of these hackers at [Powerspace](https://powerspace.com/en/).
+We have used a similar version of this they developed for Postgres to lift transactional data to a datawarehouse for a customer without issue for over a year now.